 Roger Evans, who was Boris Johnson’s statutory deputy when the Prime Minister was Mayor and a leader of the London Assembly’s Conservative group, has described Bailey as “in many ways very impressive” but also as needing to adopt “a bit more of the new Bidenism” – a reference Democrat US president elect Joe Biden’s commitment to reach out to Republicans – if he’s to build a competitive coalition of Londoners’ support.

-Opinions polls have indicated that Bailey, a Londonwide Assembly Member since 2016, has been struggling to make an impact on the mayoral contest, as findings have indicated Labour incumbent Sadiq Khan enjoying leads of around 20 points throughout this year.
+Opinions polls have indicated that Bailey, a Londonwide Assembly Member since 2016, has been struggling to make an impact on the mayoral contest, as findings have indicated Labour incumbent Sadiq Khan enjoying leads of 20 points and more throughout this year.

 In an online interview, Evans, a political consultant who was among the first intake of AMs in 2000 and stood down in 2016, commended Bailey for his energy and described him as a strong motivator, but said “he needs more of a vision for the city”, particularly its future – something Evans believes Khan lacks too.
 He said Bailey should craft policies which focus on how to “make life better for people who live here, rather than cramming more and more people into the space.”